UNM-CARC/webinfo/office_hours.md

 ### Open office hours on Zoom

-New users should attend Matthew Fricke or Jacob McCullough's office hours.
+New users should attend Matthew Fricke's office hours.
 Kevin Fotso's office hours are for users in the UNM Arts and Sciences school only.

-- Mondays from 4:00 to 5:00pm MT [https://unm.zoom.us/j/93522087571](https://unm.zoom.us/j/93522087571).
-Jacob McCullough, CARC Graduate Fellow ([jmccullough12@unm.edu](mailto://jmccullough12@unm.edu))
 - Tuesdays from 01:00 to 02:00pm MT [https://unm.zoom.us/j/99653166024](https://unm.zoom.us/j/99653166024).
 Kevin Fotso, Research Computing Analyst, ([kfotsotagne@unm.edu](mailto://kfotsotagne@unm.edu))
 - Wednesdays from 10:00 to 11:00am and Thursdays from 2:00 to 3:00pm MT [https://unm.zoom.us/j/4232179831](https://unm.zoom.us/j/4232179831).